 Now for the tricky part.
 The closest I can get to “Non fate malagrazie!” is “don’t be rude!” but I would be tempted to say something more like “Don’t do rudenesses!”
-This sounds funny in English because it actually sounds funny in Italian, too – “malagrazia” is a real word, a noun that means “bad grace,” but as far as I can tell, “fare malagrazie” is not a phrase that exists outside of this father in this family.
+This sounds funny in English because it actually sounds funny in Italian, too – “malagrazia” is a known word, a noun that more or less means “bad manners” or “poor form",” but as far as I can tell, “fare malagrazie” is not a phrase that exists outside of this father in this family.
 As for “sbrodeghezzi” and “potacci,” don’t bother looking them up in the dictionary, because you won’t find them.
 My Italian edition of Lessico famigliare makes liberal use of footnotes to help readers decipher the strange words in the family lexicon, because they don’t exist in standard Italian.
 For “sbrodeghezzi” the given translation is “porcherie,” meaning anything from “embarrassing mistakes” to “dirty business” and for “potacci” the footnote suggests “pasticci,” meaning “messes” or “trouble;” two words with quite a wealth of meanings in their own right.

 And then, the next paragraph cuts in to give another example of “sbrodeghezzi” and “potacci” – modern art.
 Do we still feel like we’re missing an exact definition of those words?
 Do we feel like we have an idea of who this guy is?
 We go right back to the table.